ZuhebNadeem/React-Course/Section 29 - Testing (Unit Tests)/Notater.md

 ### Working With Mocks

 - We generally don't wanna send Http requests to our servers.
 We don't wanna send requests because A: that will cause a lot of network traffic AND B: You don't wanna send requests to servers that start changing things there(like in post, your tests might start inserting data into a database).
-- We want to send it to fake server, or let it be.
 - I don't wanna test whether fetch successfully sends a request technically behind the scenes.
 I instead wanna test if my Component behaves correctly depending on the different outcomes of sending a request.
 So I wanna check if my Component behaves correctly once I got the response data.
 - Using mock function, that does not send real request.
 - jest.fn(): Creates a mock function.